Queue

 - You need the old and new values of a record for change detection

-Use defineFifoQueue when:
+Use defineQueue when:

 - You need to decouple producers from consumers — the sender doesn’t write to a table